divyapsheela/MultiValue-Dictionary/README.md

 The Multi-Value Dictionary app is a command line application that stores a multivalue dictionary in memory.
 All keys and members are strings.

-It should support the following commands.
+It support the following commands.

 ### KEYS
 Returns all the keys in the dictionary.
 Order is not guaranteed.